-By Bill McMahon, Director
+By Bill McMahon, Co-Director

 The book’s case for change is compelling.
 In a 2013 survey of 100,000 college students at 153 schools, 84% of the respondents indicated they felt “overwhelmed,” 53% felt “overwhelming anxiety,” and 32% felt “so depressed that it was difficult to function.”
 A 2013 survey of college counseling center directors found that 24% of their student clients were taking some form of psychotropic drugs.

-For many readers what makes all this even more compelling is that the author believes the highest achieving students—the ones with straight As, perfect SAT scores, and acceptances at the most elite schools—are many times the most dysfunctional and unhappy.
+For many readers, what makes all this even more compelling is that the author believes the highest achieving students—the ones with straight As, perfect SAT scores, and acceptances at the most elite schools—are many times the most dysfunctional and unhappy.

-Lythcott-Haims’ guidelines for parents are simple and based in common sense: accept that your child’s success is not about you; know when to push and when to pull back; help them find mentors; prepare them for hard work; don’t do too much for them; give them unstructured time; teach life skills; and normalize struggle.
+Lythcott-Haims’ guidelines for parents are simple and based on common sense: accept that your child’s success is not about you; know when to push and when to pull back; help them find mentors; prepare them for hard work; don’t do too much for them; give them unstructured time; teach life skills; and normalize struggle.
 In summary, help create “wild flowers, not bonsai trees.”

 Compare this list with Lythcott-Haims’ summary of what she believes 18-year-olds should be able to do before they go to college and you will see they are not that different!
 Given all this, Moose parents should be very proud of themselves.
 Letting go and not being in control is not easy–but it is the right thing when you have a partner like Moosilauke.